lakshmankumar12/general_reading_notes/5g_understanding.md

       * This is referred as RQI marking on the pkt.
     * There is a reflective Qos timer to guard how long the PDRs remain in action.

+# Identities

+* SUCI
+    * Subscriber concealed identity
+    * One time usage.
+Everytime its used, a new SUCI is used.
+    * Is produced with the Home-Network-Public-Key
+    * In IMSI based SUPI, the MSIN is used to compute.
+* SUPI
+    * Subscriber Private identity , like IMSI(need not be always IMSI)
+    * Globally unique, provisioned in UDR
+    * Shall contain the address of home network
+    * For interworking with EPC(4G), SUPI shall be IMSI-based.
+    * Never transmitted on air.
+* PEI
+    * IMEI or IMEISV
+    * Same as EPS
+* 5G-GUTI
+    * Globally unique temporary identifier (GUTI)
+    * Globally unique AMF Identifier (GUAMI)
+    * Assigned as part of AMF, as part of Registration-Accept
+    * Components
+      ```
+      5G-GUTI =   5G-GUAMI                               +   M-TMSI
+              = MCC + MNC + AMF      + AMF   +  AMF      +   M-IMSI
+                            RegionId   SetID    Pointer
+                            8 bits     10 bits   6 bits
+      ```
+    * There is a scheme to convert 4G-GUTI <---> 5G-GUTI.
+Actually quite straightforward, as the number of bits in 4G-GUTI and 5G-GUTI is still the same

+      ```
+           4G                 5G
+           MCC            ==  MCC
+           MNC            ==  MNC
+           MMEGI (8 bits) ==  AMF-Region-ID (8 bits)
+           MMEGI (8 bits)
+           +              ==  AMF-Set-ID (10 bits)
+           MMEC  (2 bits)
+           MMEC  (6 bits) ==  AMF-Pointer (6 bits)
+           M-TMSI         ==  5G-TMSI
+      ```
+      In co-located AMF/MME, the above mapping makes it seamless.

+# Network Slicing

+* Multiple logical network tailored for different use cases like eMBB, URLLC and mMTC
+* Slice Type(ST) - 8 bits, Slice Differentiator(SD) - 24 bits
+* S-NSSAI - Single Network Slice Selection Assistance Information
+* Can be use-case specific or UE-specific

+# Security

+* Network Access Security
+    * Mobile connection with the Air Network
+* Network Domain Security
+    * Inter NF Security (eg: RAN to AMF, or AMF to UDM)
+* User Domain Security
+    * ME and USIM
+* Application Domain sercurity
+    * App in UE to the Services in Data-Network
+* SBA domain security
+    * Between Operators